zaiisao/Documentation/en/Agora Platform/other_questions_how_to.md

 ### Can I use the Agora Native SDK on 64-bit Android devices?

-* If you use the Agora Native SDK v1.7.4+:
+* Agora Native SDK v1.7.4+:

    The Agora Native SDK supports the 64-bit ARM architecture, and you only need to copy the files from the arm64-v8a folder (included in the SDK package) to the corresponding folder in your project.
 Currently, only x86 compatibility mode is supported but not x86_64.
 Ensure that there is no x86_64 directory in the app of any x86 64-bit device.

-* If you are using an Agora Native SDK before v1.7.4:
+* Agora Native SDK before v1.7.4:

    The Agora Native SDK provides a 32-bit native library (armeabi-v7a).
 On 64-bit devices, Android allows starting the app in the 32-bit processing mode.
 Ensure that the arm64 folder of the app is empty.
 Otherwise, the Android system loads the app in the 64-bit mode and the app boot fails.